nsbno/trafficinfo-baseline-micronaut/docs/development.md

 https://docs.micronaut.io/latest/guide/index.html#breaks

 ### Micronaut 1.3 to 2.0
-Quite a lot changes to dependencies and also possible code changes needed when upgrading.
+Quite a lot of changes to dependencies and also possible code changes needed when upgrading.
-It ususally works without serious trouble if all dependenies has been updated to new groups. https://docs.micronaut.io/2.0.0/guide/index.html#upgrading
+It usually works without serious trouble if all dependencies has been updated to new groups. https://docs.micronaut.io/2.0.0/guide/index.html#upgrading

 ### Micronaut 2.0 to 2.1